sagintel/vovota/README.md

-Hi

 <h2>
     Vovota ui
 </h2>
 <p>

-this is a ui on Vovota social app build using react for front end and django for backend, Ib this UI, we used : React 18,react-router-dom and material ui
+this is a ui on Vovota social app build using react for frontend and django for backend, In this UI, we used : React 18,react-router-dom and material ui

 </p>
 <p>